 Research Paper Competition

-The paper should be a minimum of 5-6 pages and a maximum of 20 pages, including appendices.
+The paper should be a minimum of 5-6 pages and a maximum of 20 pages, including appendices and references.
 The cover page does NOT count towards the 20 page maximum.
-Please use: Times, Times New Roman or Arial for your font, double space your paper with a 10-12 point font size, with 1" margins.
+Please use: Times or Times New Roman for your font, single spaced and keyed in 10 or 12 point font, with 1-inch margins.

 The cover page states the student's name, school name and address, title of the research, grade in school, name of the advisor and category of the research.
 Make your title concise but also descriptive.
 Your title should indicate the nature of your research, not the entire content.
 The best titles are usually ten (10) words or less.
 The cover page is not part of the 20 page maximum.

 An abstract of no more than 250 words must be included before the title page.

 Papers will be judged solely on this year's work.
 Be sure that it is clear to the judges what this year's work is.